-- a family member of a victim who has died, is ill or is incapacitated because of the crime
+- a family member of a victim who has died, is ill or is incapacitated because of the crime;

-- a victim who is less than 14 years of age or their parent or guardian
+- a victim who is less than 14 years of age or their parent or guardian;

 A parent, family member or guardian of the victim in the case, who has been convicted of the offence against the victim, cannot make a Victim Impact Statement on their behalf.

-If you are entitled to make a Victim Impact Statement you can choose whether you want to make one or not.
+No. You can choose whether you want to make one or not.
 If you decide not to make a Victim Impact Statement, the judge will not take this to mean that the crime had no effect on you.

 You make your Victim Impact Statement after the offender has been found guilty in court but before the judge decides on the sentence.